Volkswagen successfully defends itself against high GDPR fine and warnings

 As part of the fast lane process, VW transmitted pseudonymized data by transport-encrypted email.
 However, the LfD demanded end-to-end encryption.
 The court rejected this.
 The data was not particularly in need of protection and without a clear name, there was no concrete risk of re-identification, especially as the assignment key was not transmitted.

 The court specifies the technical level of protection in accordance with Art.
 32 GDPR and underlines the proportionality of pseudonymized data.
-Nevertheless, it must be taken into account that the state of the art and thus also the reasonable technical and organizational measures are constantly evolving.
+Nevertheless, it must be taken into account that the State of the art and thus also continuously develop the reasonable technical and organizational measures.
 The decision must therefore not be generalized, but must always be understood in the light of the specific risk assessment.

 Warning 3: Violation of the obligation to provide information when transmitting data to the monitor

-The court took a different view of the warning due to insufficient information provided to employees.
-VW had transmitted personal data of employees, including pseudonymized information, as part of the monitorship.
-The court clarified that this data is also considered personal data pursuant to Art.
-4 No. 1 GDPR, as the monitor would have been able to request the assignment key to identify the data subjects with reasonable effort.
-Contrary to VW's opinion, there was therefore no anonymization.
+The court took a different view of the warning for inadequate information of the employees.
+VW had, within the framework of the monitorship personal data of employees, including pseudonymized information.
+The court clarified that this data is also protected under Art.
+4 No. 1 GDPR as personal data as the monitor would have been able to request the allocation key to identify the persons concerned with reasonable effort.
+Contrary to VW's opinion, there was therefore no Anonymization before.

-The court also found that the transfer of the data by Volkswagen to the US monitor constituted a change of purpose within the meaning of Art.
+The court also found that Volkswagen's disclosure of the data to the US monitor constituted a change of purpose within the meaning of Art.
 6 (4) GDPR.
-The original data collection had served employment purposes, but the transfer in the context of the monitorship did not serve the direct purpose of implementing the employment relationship.
-VW was also unable to demonstrate that the further processing was in the legitimate interest of the employer without simultaneously violating the rights of the data subject.
+GDPR represented.
+The original data collection had served employment purposes, the Transmission in the context of the monitorship did not, however, serve the direct purpose of implementing the employment relationship.
+VW was also unable to demonstrate that the further processing was in the legitimate interest of the employer without simultaneously violating the Rights of data subjects withstood.

 Assessment: The decision emphasizes the strict requirements for transparency obligations pursuant to Art.
 13 GDPR.
-In the case of transfers to third parties, such as the US monitor, Art.
-14 GDPR may also be relevant, especially if the information was not collected directly from the data subjects.
+For transmissions to Thirdlike the US Monitor, Art.
+14 GDPR may be relevant, especially if the information was not collected directly from the data subjects.
 The restrictive interpretation of the purpose limitation principle under Art.
 5 para.
-1 lit. b GDPR also becomes clear.
-From the perspective of the supervisory authority, it must also be acknowledged that cumulative re-identifiability through the combination of several pseudonymized data sets represents a risk that should not be underestimated.
+1 lit. b also becomes clear GDPR.
+From the perspective of Supervisory authority it should also be noted that cumulative re-identifiability through the combination of several pseudonymized data records represents a risk that should not be underestimated.

 Warning 4: Missing information during EPA audit